Eric Lander - President and Founding Director, on leave

 Eric Lander is president and founding director of the Broad Institute of MIT and Harvard*.
 A geneticist, molecular biologist, and mathematician, Lander was one of the principal leaders of the international Human Genome Project from 1990 to 2003.

 A professor of biology at MIT and professor of systems biology at Harvard Medical School, Lander is committed to attracting, teaching and mentoring a new generation of scientists to fulfill the promise of genomic insights to benefit human health.

-Since 2008 he has informed public policy as co-chair of the President’s Council of Advisors on Science and Technology (PCAST).
+From 2008 to 2016 he informed public policy as co-chair of the President’s Council of Advisors on Science and Technology (PCAST).

 This page offers links to key scientific publications; courseware, which is freely available through MIT edX; public policy; op-eds; perspectives; and to selected news items and interviews.